csheinlen/jai_zed/README.md

 Quick and dirty Jai lsp/tree-sitter for Zed.
 Need to have compiled and on your path for this to work.

-Replace the line where server.project_root is set with:
+Before compiling Jails replace the line where server.project_root is set with:

 ```
 if (body.params.rootPath != null) {